Z-Puyu/hive-mind/README.md

 #### [Current Progress]

-We have employed the "better-mathjax-react" Node package to help implement $\LaTeX$ rendering.
+We have employed the **better-mathjax-react** Node package to help implement $\LaTeX$ rendering.
 After entering math mode, the mathematics rendered by MathJax as preview will synchronise with the $\LaTeX$ statements typed.

 We wished to improve further such that the rendered mathematics only updates when the $\LaTeX$ statements in the input area is legal and complete.
 Otherwise, the mathematics displayed remains the same as before the change in $\LaTeX$ code.
 The intent of this proposed improvement was to prevent the user from seeing flashes of incomplete rendering or error messages from $\LaTeX$ compiler.
 However, "better-mathjax-react" is engineered with the technical pitfall where only static contents are allowed if we were to configure the rendering process to be such, i.e. the user will not be able to edit the $\LaTeX$ code to be rendered once it is initialised.
 Therefore, we had to discard this idea.